zenglab-pku/TARDIS/README.rst

 Installation Using Python
 ------------

-To use SPOT (python version), first install its dependencies using pip or conda.
+To use TARDIS (python version), first install its dependencies using pip or conda.

-You can simply install SPOT dependencies using pip through:
+You can simply install TARDIS dependencies using pip through:

 .. code-block::

    (.venv) $ pip install numpy pandas scipy scikit-learn anndata scanpy

-**SPOT** can be ran on both Linux and Mac OS, since it is interpreted by python and R.
+**TARDIS** can be ran on both Linux and Mac OS, since it is interpreted by python and R.

 Installation Using R
 ------------

-To install SPOT (R version), first intall *dev-tools*
+To install TARDIS (R version), first intall *dev-tools*

 .. code-block::